The Spiritual Cause of Jaw Tension (And How To Find Release)

 Release Trapped Trauma & Emotions

 Trauma and stress may become stored in your body if not processed or released.
 An effective, research backed method for gentle trauma release is through trauma-informed yoga.
+To learn more about this practice, how it supports the mind and body connection, and how it’s supportive for sexual trauma survivors, I welcome you to explore this blog post.
 I also encourage you to include any additional holistic healing or therapy modalities for your best care plan.

 This practice soothes your nervous system, strengthens embodiment, and gives you full control and choice in your practice.
 Together, these allow your body to soften and bring into a neutral state where emotions can process through you without overwhelming you.